MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/connect-mongodb-cli.md

 * CONNECTION_STRING &rarr; A connection string that starts with "mongodb://".
 * DB_NAME &rarr; Use "restaurants_reviews".
 * COLLECTION_NAME &rarr; Use "restaurants_reviews".
 * WEBSITES_PORT &rarr; Use "8000" for Django and "5000" for Flask.
-This environment variables specifies the port on which the container is listening.
+This environment variable specifies the port on which the container is listening.